The G-Series from Traulsen

-The commercial refrigerator is the single piece of equipment that will run 24/7, 365 days a year.
-If it becomes inoperable, it can bring your kitchen to a halt.
-For this reason, choosing the right refrigerator is critical.
+For more than 75 years, Traulsen has maintained a reputation for creating top-notch products by constantly keeping its customers in mind.
+Most commercial refrigerators are required to run all day, every day, all year long.
+Choosing the right refrigerator is critical because an unreliable one can bring your kitchen to a halt.
 While cost is an important factor in the decision-making process, it is important to consider the overall value you can expect from the unit.
 So, though the initial purchase cost of a Traulsen refrigerator may be a bit higher, you’ll see a return on your investment in the overall efficiency, reliability, and durability of the unit.
-These refrigerators can last as long as two decades with just simple maintenance.
+Read on to learn more about why Traulsen is worth the investment.

 Unlike some of their competitors’ models, the shelves in the two-door units do not have gaps in the middle, which means that the user can slide items easily across them, making these easier to load.
 It also ensures that full-sized sheet pans will fit easily inside.
 Self-closing doors keep cold air in, and the stay-open feature helps with loading and unloading of product.
 Additionally, the dividers between the doors – properly called mullions – are made of stainless steel, not plastic.

-All refrigerators will perform well with the doors closed, but Traulsen’s expansion valves return the refrigerator back to the set temperature more quickly than their capillary-tube-reliant counterparts.
-This not only saves on energy costs, but will also protect your foods by holding them at the precise temperature for safety.
+All refrigerators will perform well with the doors closed, but Traulsen’s expansion valves return the refrigerator to the set temperature more quickly than their capillary-tube-reliant counterparts.
+This not only saves on energy costs, but will also protect your foods by holding them at precise temperatures for safety.
 The thermostatic expansion valve will regulate the temperature by adjusting the flow of refrigerant, which can help to minimize energy costs by keeping the unit from running at full-blast all day.

-Top-Mounted CondenserTop-mounted condensers are beneficial because they offer maximum interior storage space and lower top shelves.
-They offer cooler interior temperatures and are clog resistant.
-Traulsen maximizes the top-mounted condenser by making it highly accessible.
-The re-designed condenser uses expanded surface area to reduce the frequency of cleaning.
+Top-mounted condensers are beneficial because they are clog resistant, and offer maximum interior storage space, lower top shelves, and cooler interior temperatures.
+The redesigned condenser features an expanded surface area to reduce the frequency of cleaning.

 Traulsen’s design makes maintaining your refrigerator an easy task.
-Cleaning the top-mounted condenser coil is the most important chore, as the cost to replace one damaged by neglect is high, but can easily be avoided.
-This condenser faces the front and has a lift-up louver assembly to make it simple to clean.
+Cleaning the top-mounted condenser coil is the most important chore, as the cost to replace one damaged by neglect is high but can easily be avoided.
+The top-mounted condensers on this series is easily accessible, as it faces the front and has a lift-up louver assembly to make it simple to clean.